Growing Bright and Beautiful Yellow Vegetables

 #5: Cucumbers

-A common complaint about cucumbers is that they are bitter.
+A common complaint about cucumbers is that they have a bitter taste.
 I would also put them in the same category as beans because they sneakily hide themselves among the green leaves of the plant to avoid harvest.
 Silver Slicer has a milder flavor along with a light colored flesh that makes them easy to spot when it’s harvest time.
-Making quick pickles out of Silver Slicers can add a bright flavor to salads and sandwiches.

 #6: Onions